cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### Computational hardness assumptions {#assumptions}

-Each assumption states that the problems specified below are computationally difficult to solve in relation to a paritcular choice of security parameter `sp`.
-In other words, the probability that an adversary has in solving the problem is bounded by a function negl(sp), where negl(sp) < 1/f(sp) for all polynomial functions f().
+Each assumption states that the problems specified below are computationally difficult to solve in relation to a particular choice of security parameter `sp`.

 Let GG = GG(sp) be a group with prime-order p, and let FFp be the finite field of order p.